Home » Symptoms » Cat Symptoms A-Z » Soft stool

 - Weight loss: With persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. soft stool, weight loss can occur because nutrient absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. is impaired.

 - DehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse.: Soft stool can lead to fluid loss (dehydrationDehydration occurs when the body loses more fluid than it takes in.
-This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse.), which can manifest as reduced skin elasticity and dry mucous membranes.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse.), which can manifest in reduced skin elasticity and dry mucous membranes.

 - Lethargy: General weakness or Müdigkeit can occur as the body fights the digestive disorder.